 *Soak 1 cup of mung beans in 4 cups of water overnight.
 Discard the water upon usage.
 Whole mung beans can be replaced with split mung beans or red lentils.

 1. Add ghee or oil to a medium sauce pan and place on the stove over medium heat.
-Once warm, add all the spices except the fresh ginger, turmeric and salt.
-Stir these spices around over medium heat for 2-3 minutes or until the seeds begin to pop.
+Once warm, add the Agni Churna spices and cayenne pepper (optional).
+Stir these spices around over low-medium heat for 1-3 minutes stirring constantly to avoid burning.

 2. Add 6 cups of water to the same pan, increase the heat to high and cover until it comes to a boil.
 While you are waiting for the water to boil, chop up the beet, rutabaga and carrot.

-3. Once boiling, reduce the heat to medium and add the cinnamon stick (optional) and the cup of pre-soaked mung beans along with the chopped beet, rutabaga and carrot.
+3. Once boiling, reduce the heat to medium and add the cinnamon stick and the mung beans along with the chopped beet, rutabaga and carrot.
 Cover only half way to prevent an overflow and cook for 30 minutes.
+Stir every 10 minutes.

 4. After 30 minutes, add the basmati rice (or other grain of choice) and cook for an additional 20 minutes.
-Please note that if you are using brown rice, this will require much more time to cook.
+Stir every 10 minutes.
+NOTE: If you are using brown rice, this will require much more time to cook.
 In this instance it is best to add the brown rice at the same time as the mung beans.
 You also may have to add a bit more water, so please monitor as needed.

 5. While this is cooking begin to chop up the kale, green onion, cilantro and grate the ginger.

 6. After the 20 minutes, add the chopped kale and reduce the heat to low.
-Cook partially covered for an additional 10 minutes.
+Cook partially covered for an additional 10 minutes stirring every 5 minutes.

 8. Serve and enjoy this beautiful red and green dish in your favorite bowl.
-Share with others, as you warm up on a cool winter’s day!
+Share with others, as you warm up on a cool fall or winter’s day!